FAIR2-for-research-software/git-with-it/episodes/additional_topics.md

 exercises: 2
 ---

-Some additional topics that extend working with branches and the process of reviewing.
+Some additional topics that are useful but didn't fit into the time frame.

-### `difftastic`
+## `difftastic`

 When undertaking Pull Requests on GitHub there is the ability to toggle between two [different views][githubdiff] of the differences.
 The standard view shows the changes line-by-line and looks like the following where the deleted lines are